Photograph of Wilson's Bird-of-paradise

 Cuban, Broad-billed, Narrow-billed, Jamaican and Puerto Rican Todies Todus spp.

-These tiny, tame and entertaining little beauties are all very similar and all endemic to the Caribbean islands of Cuba, Hispaniola (Haiti and the Dominican Republic), Jamaica and Puerto Rico, where there are many places to see them all.
+These tiny, tame and energetic little beauties are all very similar and all endemic to the Caribbean islands of Cuba, Hispaniola (Haiti and the Dominican Republic, two species), Jamaica and Puerto Rico, where there are many places to see them all.

 Malachite Kingfisher Alcedo cristata